Employee categories

 Workweek/hours

-Our workweek begins Sunday at midnight and ends the following Saturday at 11:59 p.m.
-Our normal working hours are 7:30-9:30 a.m. (start) to 4:00-6:00 p.m. (finish), all times Central.
-You’ll typically be scheduled for approximately eight hours of work per day.
-While we try to keep overtime to a minimum, occasionally client demands require extra hours — so we ask you put them in when the team needs you to.
+Our workweek begins Sunday at midnight and ends the following Saturday at 11:59 p.m; and our normal working hours are 7:30-9:30 a.m. to 4:00-6:00 p.m. (all times Central).
+Employees generally work an eight-hour day.
+While we try to keep overtime to a minimum, occasionally client demands require extra hours – so we ask you put them in when needed.
 For non-exempt employees, any hours worked beyond 40 a workweek requires advanced approval by Joe or Jon.

 Payment of wages

-All employees are paid semimonthly, on the 15th and 30th (28th in the month of February).
+Employees are paid semimonthly, on the 15th and the last business day of the month, typically the 30th or 31st.
 All pay is by direct deposit.

-In the event that a regularly scheduled payday falls on a day off (weekend or holiday), employees will receive pay on the last day of work before the regularly scheduled payday.
+If a regularly scheduled payday falls on a weekend or holiday, employees will receive pay on the last business day before the scheduled payday.

 Payroll deductions